-3 SFHP providers are not required to speak English, however the vast majority do.
+2 SFHP providers are not required to speak English, however the vast majority do.
 Therefore in an effort to save time when reporting for this measure we will not require you to specify if providers speak English.

 - By the Quarter's Due Date:

 - When changes need to be made:

-- Submit the Supporting Information Template

 - Return the SFHP-produced roster with changes noted in the first column

 - When no changes need to be made:

-- Submit a signed Provider Roster Attestation
+- Indicate no changes in the first column

 - Complete a Provider Roster Attestation verifying that all information has been reviewed and (if applicable) updates provided.
 Attestation and supporting information template (if applicable) should be uploaded via Wufoo.